harunpehlivan/playground-LfI9aDlt/statement.md

-# Simple Encryption using C# using XOR technique!
+# Simple Encryption using C# and XOR technique!

 ## Introduction